oguzhanKomcu/CSharp_OOP_Fundamentals/README.md

  It is a method that works by ourselves or by default when creating the class.
 When an object is created, the constructor is called automatically.It does not return a value.It does the situations we want and finishes it when the class is created.You can find examples and more information on the subject in the examples I made.

- You can view the creation of the class here.
+ You can see how the constructor method is created here.
 [GitHub Pages](https://github.com/oguzhanKomcu/CSharp_OOP_Fundamentals/blob/master/CONSTRUCTOR/Television.cs).

  You can see how it works when we create an object here.
 [GitHub Pages](https://github.com/oguzhanKomcu/CSharp_OOP_Fundamentals/blob/master/CONSTRUCTOR/ConstructorExample.cs).